Nordix/Meridio/docs/dataplane/stateless-lb-frontend-target.md

     inet6 fe80::fe:7dff:fee7:f62a/64 scope link
        valid_lft forever preferred_lft forever
 ```
+note: if ip command is not available, it is also possible to use these commands:
+* List the interfaces: `cat /proc/net/dev`
+* Get the MAC address of an interface: `cat /sys/class/net/conduit-a--1b2a/address`

 List the VPP interfaces:
 * tap3: VPP vETH (might also be tapV2).
 Its peer interface is the Linux kernel interface in the `stateless-lb-frontend` (conduit-a--f75b).
 It is cross connected (l2 xconnect) with `tap4`